Post

 The response revealed header X-Custom-IP-Authorization: 114.10.45.25: TRACE method response Custom header exposed via TRACE

-4. I guessed the application validates IP based on this header and whitelists localhost (127.0.0.1):
+4. I assumed the application validates IP based on this header and whitelists localhost (127.0.0.1), so I tried:

 1